BadrKali/PHILOSOPHERS/README.md

 # PHILO PROJECT
-this is philo 42 project
+this is philo 42 project j